Entry regulations

 The costs for quarantine and tests must be borne by the travellers.
 The Federal Foreign Office therefore recommends taking out additional insurance.

 There is no testing or quarantine requirement on entry for completely immunized persons.
-The vaccination must have been completed 14 days before entry.

 There is no testing or quarantine requirement on entry for incompletely vaccinated persons.